-(Please click here for the Dioceses Commission's own page about the Yorkshire Dioceses Review)
+(Please click here for the Dioceses Commission's page about the review.)

-In the autumn of 2009 the Commission commenced a review of the five Yorkshire dioceses (Bradford, Ripon and Leeds, Sheffield, Wakefield and York).
-The aim was to establish whether the shape and boundaries of the existing dioceses tend to facilitate the Church's mission to the people and communities of Yorkshire or whether different boundaries would enable the Church to relate to them more effectively.
+In 2009 the Commission began a review of the 5 Yorkshire dioceses (Bradford, Ripon and Leeds, Sheffield, Wakefield and York) to establish whether their shape and boundaries facilitate the Church's mission to the people of Yorkshire or whether different boundaries would enable the Church to relate to them more effectively.

 The scheme itself together with accompanying documentation can be found in the pages below.

 Vote on Monday 8 July 2013

 |FAQs - John Tuckett, Programme Manager|

 Responses to frequently asked questions by John Tuckett

 |Three synods to vote simultaneously on 2 March|